boost-ext/di/doc/user_guide.md

 | `parameter1-parameterN` | - | `N` constructor parameter | - |

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
-Boost.DI is not able to automatically distinguish between ambiguous constructors with the same (longest) number of parameters.
+[Boost].DI is not able to automatically distinguish between ambiguous constructors with the same (longest) number of parameters.
 Use [BOOST_DI_INJECT] or [BOOST_DI_INJECT_TRAITS] or [di::ctor_traits] or [di::inject] to explicitly mark constructor to be injected.
 </span>